-1. It is observed that if the price of food falls, then Marc buys more food and more wine?
+- 1 It is observed that if the price of food falls, then Marc buys more food and more wine?
+Explain why this happens. - 2 It is observed that if the price of food falls, then Nathalie buys more wine but less food?
 Explain why this happens.

-2. It is observed that if the price of food falls, then Nathalie buys more wine but less food?
-Explain why this happens.

-When you buy motor insurance the policy will generally stipulate that the policyholder is responsible for the first part of any claim; for example, you might have to pay the first \in 250 or \in 1,000 of any claim and the insurance company would pay the rest.
-The amount you would have to pay is called the deductible.
+When you buy motor insurance the policy will generally stipulate that the policyholder is responsible for the first part of any claim; for example, you might have to pay the first €250 or €1 000 of any claim and the insurance company would pay the rest.
+The amount you would have to pay is called the 'deductible' or a 'policy excess'.

-1. How does this arrangement help to deal with the problem of moral hazard?

-2. How does this arrangement help to deal with the problem of adverse selection?
+- 1 How does this arrangement help to deal with the problem of moral hazard? - 2 How does this arrangement help to deal with the problem of adverse selection?

 Suppose you are watching a news report with a friend.
-The news report points out that a certain African nation generates a GDP per capita of only \$1,300 per year.
-Since your friend knows that UK GDP per capita is approximately \$26,000, he suggests that Britons are materially 20 times better off than the people of the African nation.
+The news report points out that a certain African nation generates a GDP per capita of only \$1 300 per year.
+Since your friend knows that Slovenia's GDP per capita is approximately \$26 000, he suggests that Slovenians are materially 20 times better off than the people of the African nation.

-1. Is your friend's statement accurate?

-2. What general category of production is not captured by GDP in both the United Kingdom and the African nation?

-3. Provide some examples of this type of activity.

-4. Why would the exclusion of this type of production affect the measurement of African output more than UK output?

-5. Does this mean that residents of the African nation are actually as well off materially as residents in the United Kingdom?
+- 1 Is your friend's statement accurate? - What general category of production is not captured by GDP in both Slovenia and the African nation? - 3 Provide some examples of this type of activity. - Why would the exclusion of this type of production affect the measurement of African output more than Slovenian output? - Does this mean that residents of the African nation are actually as well off materially as residents in Slovenia?